Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 print(nums[2:]) # outputs: [3, 4, 5]
 ```

-The ability to slice data is heavily used in Python applications, especially when performing numerically intensive tasks such as statistical analysis and machine learning.

 What if you want to modify a list?
 You can insert an item into a list with the `insert()` function, or add an item to the end of a list with the `append()` function:

 ```python